tienvv1234/CompleteGuideNodejs/README.md

 - worry and fear caused(gây ra) bới cảm giác bạn có quá nhiều trách nhiệm và quan tâm ex:i have a lot of pressure when i am working on powergate company

-6.aspect(noun): khía cạnh, tình trạng, diện mạo,
+6. aspect(noun): khía cạnh, tình trạng, diện mạo,
 -identify: a particular feature of or way of thinking about something, esp. something complicated
 ex: there is another aspect of your problem that you are right.

-#7.ypothetical(adjective): giả định, giả thuyết
+7. hypothetical(adjective): giả định, giả thuyết

-8.outright(advert): ngay lập tực, toàn bộ, hoàn toàn identify:`directly and plainly, or immediately instead of stages` -They bought their car outright.
+8. outright(advert): ngay lập tực, toàn bộ, hoàn toàn identify:`directly and plainly, or immediately instead of stages` -They bought their car outright.
 -I told him outright that I think he is making a mistake.

-9.diverse (adjective): đa dạng, phong phú
+9. diverse (adjective): đa dạng, phong phú
 -the information technology has diverse job

-10.particular(adjective) : cụ thể
+10. particular(adjective) : cụ thể
 Identify `special`
 - in this particualr case
 `careful`
 - She’s very particular about what she eats.

-11.assumption(Noun): giả bộ, giả đinh
+11. assumption(Noun): giả bộ, giả đinh
 `Accepting as true`
 -The plan was based on the assumption that the schedule could be substantially speeded up by adding more people.
 `Control`, assumption of something: làm ra vẻ, sự giả bộ, sự đảm đương, sự gánh vác, sự nhận vào mình
 - Her assumption (sự đảm đương) of the post of ambassador was a significant development.
 - the Assumption (tôn giáo)

--
+12. pipe(Noun)
+(tube): đường ống, ống dẫn
+`a tube through which liquids ỏ gases can flow`
+ex: a water pipe
+(Device for Smoking) : tẩu thuốc, ống điếu, cối, điếu `a short, narow tube with a small bowl at one end, used for smoking esp. tobacco` ex
+(Musical instrument): ống sáo, ống tiêu, ống nhạc hơi, (số nhiều) kén túi `a musical instrument consisting ò a short, narow tube that is played by blowing through it` `Pipes are also the metal or wood tubes in an organ(= musical instrument played by pressing keys) that produce sound` (advert) đặt ống dẫn, thổi sáo, thổi tiêu, thổi còi ra lệnh ex
+(nội động từ) thổi còi, thổi sáo, thổi tiêu, thổi vi vu(gió) ex

 12.established: thành lập

 -wrecked: đắm, thất bại